dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/scaffolding.md

 ## ZenHub issues

 🚀 Go ahead and create an Issue for each team member to do a pull request.
 Assign them.
-When you do the [Pull Request link it to that issue](https://www.zenhub.com/blog/github-issue-pull-request-linking/).
+Always when you do the [Pull Request link it to that issue](https://www.zenhub.com/blog/github-issue-pull-request-linking/).

 ![](img/github-pr-issue-connection-dropdown.jpg){: .fancy .medium}